-Carl’s Jr. To Sell Burgers And Not Boobs Now
+Carl’s Jr. Ditches Sexy Ads In New Marketing Campaign

-Carl’s Jr./Hardee’s to sell burgers and attract people through delectable food porn photos, and not boobs.
-It’s a new dawn for the burger chain as it strips its image of long-running controversial ads featuring bikini-clad women holding dripping giant burgers.
-The commercials– which first made rounds on television since 2005 have crammed several sexy celebrities into their ads from Paris Hilton to Kim Kardashian.
-Their posters showed women with voluptuous cleavage, glistening skin, and wearing scantily-clad clothes as they chow down on their signature burgers.
-But all that is going down the drain as restaurant Carl’s Jr. plans to sell burgers and not boobs.
+It’s a new dawn for Carl’s Jr./Hardee’s as it strips its image of long-running controversial ads featuring bikini-clad women holding dripping giant burgers.
+The commercials, which first made rounds on television in 2005, have crammed several sexy celebrities into their ads from Paris Hilton to Kim Kardashian.
+Their posters showed women with voluptuous cleavage, glistening skin, and wearing scant clothing as they chowed down on their signature burgers.
+But all that is going down the drain as restaurant Carl’s Jr. plans to put more focus on the actual product — burgers.

 Bye Bye racy ads!
-Hello, food porn!

 We’re saying goodbye to their controversial ads now, as USA Today reports that they’re experimenting with a fresh ad campaign.
-With the help of ad agency 72andSunny, they came up with a bearded fictional character named Carl Hardee Sr.—the company founder of Carl Jr’s.
-In the three-minute ad, he strips his son of CEO duties after Carl Hardee Jr. has been running the company like a frat house while his dad was out and about.
+With the help of ad agency 72andSunny, they came up with a bearded fictional character named Carl Hardee Sr. — the company founder of Carl Jr’s.
+In the three-minute ad, he strips his son of CEO duties because Carl Hardee Jr. has been running the company like a frat house while his dad was out and about.
 It didn’t exactly mention where Carl Hardee Sr. came from, but being a boss and a dad means business.

 The campaign pokes fun at their racy sexual ads in the past few years with Carl Hardee Jr. to blame.
-Papa Hardee is played by actor-musician Charles Esten from the melancholic series Nashville and his character portray a no-nonsense kind of guy as his restaurant Carl’s Jr. opted to sell burgers and not boobs in a new marketing strategy.
+Papa Hardee is played by actor-musician Charles Esten from the melancholic series Nashville and his character portrays a no-nonsense kind of guy as his restaurant Carl’s Jr. opted to sell burgers and dial back on the raunchy in a new marketing strategy.

 Love breakfast?
 Have a Monster Biscuit in the morning and a Breakfast Burger for lunch…and dinner.